yduf/yduf.github.io/_posts/2021-07-03-fossil-dvcs.md

 ## [Fossil vs Git](https://fossil-scm.org/home/doc/trunk/www/fossil-v-git.wiki)

+One way to describe Fossil is that it is "GitHub-in-a-box."

 A Fossil repository is a SQLite database storing the entire history of a project.
 It is not normally stored inside the working tree.
 A Fossil working tree — also called a check-out — is a directory that contains a snapshot of your project that you are currently working on, extracted for you from the repository database file by the fossil program.

 - immutable